-9.3 The Council welcomes and encourages discussion with applicants and developers before planning applications are submitted.
-Receiving considered advice prior to the formal submission of a planning application can ensure that the quality of a development is improved and that certainty in the outcome can be increased for the
+6.4 The council welcomes and encourages discussion with applicants and developers before planning applications are submitted.
+Receiving considered advice prior to the formal submission of a planning application can ensure that the quality of a development is improved and that certainty in the outcome can be increased for the applicant.
+Applicants or developers are encouraged to consult with the community before submitting planning applications which are likely to generate public interest.

-- applicant.
-Applicants or developers are encouraged to consult with the community before submitting planning applications which are likely to generate public interest. - 9.4 Whilst there is no statutory requirement for the Council to engage with the community at the pre-application stage on pre-application schemes, paragraphs 39 to 46 of the National Planning Policy Framework (NPPF) states that early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties, and that good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community.
-Entering into a Planning Performance Agreement with the Council provides an opportunity for identifying the preferred approach to community engagement.
+- 6.5 Whilst there is no statutory requirement for the council to engage with the local community at the pre-application stage, paragraphs 39 to 46 of the NPPF states that early engagement has significant potential to improve the efficiency and effectiveness of the planning application system, and that good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community.
+Entering into a Planning Performance Agreement with the council provides an opportunity for the applicant to identify the preferred approach to community engagement. - 6.6 The council does not publicise or share pre-application enquiries with the public, or allow public comments on the pre-application stage.